crolfs47/odin-calculator/README.md

 Second Javascript project

-Make an ons-screen calculator using JavaScript, HTML, and CSS.
+Make a basic on-screen calculator using JavaScript, HTML, and CSS.
+It should not evaluate more than a single pair of numbers at the same time.

 ## Languages/Technologies used:
  - HTML/CSS/Javascript